HonneLi/ENGN8602/README.md

 ### Training
 1. Due to ethical issues, I couldn't public the extracted features as well as the dataset.
-Please use your own features or request to use SENDv1 through [here] (https://docs.google.com/forms/d/e/1FAIpQLSeDOEVB5p_W-MagZbIKQoB3pFCb0JW-NX7Br068M8m1ILJ3Lg/viewform).
+Please use your own features or request to use SENDv1 through [here](https://docs.google.com/forms/d/e/1FAIpQLSeDOEVB5p_W-MagZbIKQoB3pFCb0JW-NX7Br068M8m1ILJ3Lg/viewform).
 In default, you can used my extracted features in `data/i3d_feature`.
 The features were extracted by I3D model that pre-trained on Kinetice dataset.
   Run with `python train_with_features_tcn.py`（for TCN model） or `python train_with_features_ms_tcn.py` (for MS-TCN model) Then, the trained model parameters will be saved in `model_zoo/your_model_zoo`
 2. Using your own features